brianach/eol_checker/README.md

     2. I want to navigate through the inventory
     3. I want to see what hardware is due to be replaced
     4. I want to replace any hardware which is due to be replaced
+    5. I want to verify that EOL hardware was replaced successfully.

 ---
 # Flowcharts